szczyglis-dev/py-gpt/README.md

 - `Context: auto-summary (user message)`: User message for context auto-summary.
 Placeholders: {input}, {output}

+- `Agent: evaluation prompt in loop (Llama-index)`: Prompt used for evaluating the response in Agents (Llama-index) mode.

-- `Agent: system instruction`: Prompt to instruct how to handle autonomous mode.
+- `Agent: system instruction (Legacy)`: Prompt to instruct how to handle autonomous mode.

-- `Agent: continue`: Prompt sent to automatically continue the conversation.
+- `Agent: continue (Legacy)`: Prompt sent to automatically continue the conversation.

-- `Agent: continue (always, more steps)`: Prompt sent to always automatically continue the conversation (more reasoning - "Always continue..." option).
+- `Agent: continue (always, more steps) (Legacy)`: Prompt sent to always automatically continue the conversation (more reasoning - "Always continue..." option).

-- `Agent: goal update`: Prompt to instruct how to update current goal status.
+- `Agent: goal update (Legacy)`: Prompt to instruct how to update current goal status.

 - `Experts: Master prompt`: Prompt to instruct how to handle experts.